HaoqiTan/HaoqiTAN/README.md

 ## About Me

 I'm a final-year engineering student at UTBM (BAC+5, Génie Informatique, specialization Data Science / AI), passionate about large language models, generative AI, and production-ready ML systems.
-My projects range from fine-tuning T5 to generate electronic circuit schematics from natural language, to quantum-inspired optimization algorithms.
+My projects range from fine-tuning T5 to generate electronic circuit schematics from natural language, to GraphRAG pipelines with knowledge graphs.

 I'm actively seeking a position as **AI Engineer / LLM Engineer** in Paris.